allenlooplee/open-piggy-legacy/README.md

 2. Change the values of `beneficiary`, `withdrawalPeriod` and `initialAmount` in the module and save the changes.
 3. Run `npx hardhat ignition deploy ./ignition/modules/PiggyLegacy.js` in the terminal under the project folder.

-This will deploy the smart contract to the Hardhat Network running in your local machine.
+This will deploy the smart contract to an in-memory instance of Hardhat Network on your local machine.

 ### References